 The Catford Arts Trail does a fantastic job of showcasing the wealth of local talent and also demonstrates how much Art brings people together.

-Feeling inspired by the Arts Trail, we have decided to use our space to support and exhibit local artists at Bottle Bar and Shop on a ongoing basis.
+Feeling inspired by the Arts Trail, we have decided to use our space to support and exhibit local artists at Bottle Bar and Shop on an ongoing basis.

-We are very excited to be exhibiting fellow Catfordian, Luke Agbaimoni's stunning photography from the 12th December until the end of January.
+We are very excited to be exhibiting fellow Catfordian, Jane Tillin's (LinoPrintDesign) stunning lino prints from the 11th April until the end of May.

 Luke Agbaimoni is a photographer and designer based in Catford, London.